compactr/compactr.js/README.md

 Not only are they overly complex, they are also written in a different markup, which makes dynamic generation or property probing a bit of a hassle.
 Not to mention that you have to maintain parity across services of these messages that are more often than not a copy of your data Models.
 (See [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself))

+Furthermore, Compactr has **NO** dependencies or compiled modules.
+It's the lightest module you've ever seen!

 ## So what's your solution?